developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 * Fully qualified path to plug-in file.

-> Note: The operating systems of some devices have case sensitive file systems.
-Therefore it is good practice to always keep URL values in the Config.xml file case identical to the names of the actual files.
+> **Note**: The file systems of some operating systems are case-sensitive.
+Best practices for cross-platform compatibility therefore dictate that the use of upper and lower case for URL, file and path references in the `Config.xml` file be identical to those of the actual sources.

 #### Example
 	:::xml